 Sample interview video

 Trinity Law Fellows Dr Louise Merrett and Dr Benjamin Spagnolo have conducted a sample law admissions video for the Law Faculty.
 The interview was unrehearsed and, although the candidate was a current Cambridge undergraduate, she was not a law student, and had had no legal training or other preparation in advance of the interview.
+You may like to read the sample interview scenario before watching the video.

 It is important to stress not only that the format and content of law admissions interviews differ from college to college but also that each individual candidate’s experience will differ.
 While this video is a representative example – designed to give you a good feel for what is involved – it is not a model interview.